pycom/pycom-documentation/content/firmwareapi/pycom/network/lora/_index.md

 ### lora.add_channel(index, frequency, dr_min, dr_max)

 Add a LoRaWAN channel on the specified `index`.
 If there's already a channel with that index it will be replaced with the new one.
+By default, the regulated LoRaWAN channels are assigned according to the region settings.

 The arguments are: